 First thing we did was cut the hole nice and even.
 We wanted it to be just less than 6 boards wide.
 We also cut it such that the subfloor was exposed about an inch on each side so we had something solid to nail the patch into.
 There were 3 layers of flooring in the room: subfloor, a soft-wood floor, and an oak floor.

 After reading tips from perthflooringsolutions.com.au, we decided to use a circular saw instead of a table saw.
-After getting everything cut with this excellent Circular Saw we spread construction adhesives along all the beams, added “shims” to the beams to bring them up to the same level as the subfloor, and screwed the plywood patch into place.
+After getting everything cut with this excellent Circular Saw we spread construction adhesives along all the beams with the mdf boards cut to size, added “shims” to the beams to bring them up to the same level as the subfloor, and screwed the plywood patch into place.

 At the ends of the plywood, we cut notches in the floor to go around the remaining bits of the wall.
 This room was once 2 smaller bedrooms and the wall was load-bearing.
 We took it out and were left with a large hole in the floor and two small juts into the room.